Severe heatwave warning – Read more about care recommendations

 Click arrows for more information and links to resources

-Gathering all relevant information is vital to a thorough AHA.
-This includes paperwork and anecdotal evidence from relevant people.
-Using GROWs Intellectual Disability Annual Health Assessment Checklist will help guide the information gathering process.
+Gathering all the right information is important for a good AHA.
+This includes paperwork and details from the person and/or those who know them well.
+GROWs Intellectual Disability Annual Health Assessment Checklist can help guide this process.

 The resource is available in English, Korean, Vietnamese, Chinese and Indonesian.